happytm/BatteryNode/README.md

 ### Most suitable use cases around typical home either fully automated or all manually controlled by using a smartphone

-- Light control
 - TV or any appliance with IR receiver
-- fan/AC control
-- Weather Station
+- DIY light control (AC or DC) using WS2812B, photoresistor, triacs, diacs.
+- DIY Fan/AC control either using WS2812B, photoresistor, triacs & diacs or built in IR receiver.
+- DIY energy monitor for whole house using either current transformer or ACS712.
+- DIY analog weather station using NTC/temperature, photoresistor/phototransistor and hall effect/IR proximity sensors for rain guage and wind sensors.
-- Door/Window sensors using battery as switch shutting down whole micro controller for 0 power consunption.
+- DIY Door/Window sensors using battery as switch shutting down whole micro controller for 0 power consunption.
-- Water/Oil tank level sensors
+- DIY analog Water/Oil tank level sensors
+- DIY analog leak detection sensor
+- DIY analog Soil moisture sensor for garden/greenhouse
+- DIY solar tracker.
+See https://github.com/happytm/SunTracker
+- DIY wire antennas for long range sensors like basement, water/oil tank, garden, wether station, solar tracker if needed. see https://github.com/happytm/EasyAntennas
-- Presence/location detection for family members without using any hardware sensors
+- Presence/location detection for family members without using any hardware sensors. https://github.com/happytm/MotionDetector
-- Intruder alarm system for whole house without using any hardware sensors
+- Intruder alarm system for whole house without using any hardware sensors. https://github.com/happytm/MotionDetector
-- Soil moisture sensor for garden/greenhouse
-- solar tracker etc.

 ## Concept in detail

 This code can create small standalone network (maximum of 100) of battery powered WiFi devices connecting to one ESP32 gateway device in star network topology.